-The MSDHS has the duty to propose prevention programs to the PHT Committee and has the duty to implement the prevention programs.
-Many campaigns have been implemented throughout the country in this decade.
-However, the victims have the tendency to believe the traffickers who have some connection with their relatives or peers in their villages more than the government's campaigns.
-Many NGOs have also put a lot of effort in working with vulnerable groups in various parts of the country on campaigns and raising awareness of potential victims on the danger and ploys used by the traffickers.
+Many NGOs have also put a lot of effort into working with vulnerable groups in various parts of the country on campaigns and raising awareness of potential victims to the dangers and ploys used by the traffickers.
 Despite these efforts, the traffickers still manage to convince the victims that they will get good and decent jobs with better pay abroad.
 Traffickers also make victims believe that they will not be the unlucky ones to fall into a trafficking ring.